01 of 13

 With so many places to choose from, this guide highlights the top museums for kids in the Washington DC area, including destinations in Maryland and Northern Virginia.

-Got Teens?
-Check out the best things to do with teenagers in Washington, DC.Continue to 2 of 13 below.
+Got teens?
+Discover the best things to do with teenagers in Washington, DC.Continue to 2 of 13 below.

 02 of 13

 National Museum of Natural History